emacsway/ascetic/docs/index.rst

 \1.
 Put in your PYTHONPATH file ascetic_settings.py with your settings.
 See file ascetic/settings.py for more details.

 \2.
-Define settings module in evironment variable ASCETIC_SETTINGS.
+Define settings module in environment variable ASCETIC_SETTINGS.

 \3.
 Call ascetic.settings.configure(), for example::